E-Z1937/Demo-repo/README.md

 # Demo-repo

-Just a demo repository for practice.
+It's just a demo repository for practice.